 6. DDT (p, p’-Dichlorodiphenyltrichloroethane)

 - It is a colorless, crystalline, tasteless and almost odorless organochloride known for its insecticidal

 - It was the first chlorinated organic insecticides prepared in 1873.
 But in 1939, Paul Miller identified the different uses of DDT.
 Paul Muller was awarded the Nobel Prize in Medicine and Physiology in 1948 for this discovery.

 - It became popular because of its effectiveness against the mosquito that spreads malaria and lice that carry typhus.

 - But due to ill-effects of DDT such as chemical instability and fat solubility, it got banned in many countries

-For a more detailed and interactive analysis of freons, DDT, Carbon tetrachloride, download Byju’s –the learning app from google play store and apple app store.
+For a more detailed and interactive analysis of freons, DDT, Carbon tetrachloride, download BYJU’S – the learning app to Google Play Store and Apple app store.